Elbe Tunnel (1975)

 The New Elbe Tunnel (Neuer Elbtunnel), often simply called Elbtunnel, is a subterranean Elbe River crossing in northern Germany located in Hamburg.

 Description

 The Elbtunnel has a length of 3.1 km.
 As a part of the Bundesautobahn 7 in Hamburg, the tunnel forms a connection between Schleswig-Holstein (and on towards Denmark) to the north and Lower Saxony to the south.
 It has 8 lanes in 4 bores.
 The newest, fourth bore is the only one to feature a hard shoulder, minimizing congestion due to broken down vehicles.
+Parts of the tunnel are 27 metres below the water line.

 History

 The tunnel was constructed from 1968 to 1975 with three bores, containing a total of six autobahn lanes serving the city of Hamburg.
 On 10 January 1975 the Chancellor of Germany, Helmut Schmidt, opened the Elbe Tunnel.
 The tunnel was constructed with a capacity for 65,000 cars daily.

 In 1989 concrete tank barriers were constructed on the three south entrances.
 In war times these barriers would have been exploded out of their resting places.
 The barriers were removed in 2000 during construction of the 4th bore.